Kent State vs. Ohio NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Kent State and its opponents have combined to score more than 66.5 points in three of seven games this season.
+- Kent State and its opponents have gone over the current 66.5-point total in three of seven games (42.9%) this season.

 - Ohio's games have yet to go over 66.5 points this season.